-Diverse, theme, analyze, develop, objective summary, textual evidence, main ideas, and supporting ideas
+Diverse, theme, analyze, develop, objective summary, objective synthesis, textual evidence, main ideas, and supporting ideas

-- Written response to a prompt about a theme or themes (RL) or two or more main ideas and details (RI) in a paired text or text set Example prompt: What is courage?
-How do writers share their messages of courage? - Oral response, partner, or small group discussion describing how details support a theme or main idea Example text dependent questions to use: Which details support the main idea?
+- Written response to a prompt about identifying and analyzing two or more themes (RL) or two or more main ideas and details (RI) in a paired/curated selection of texts. - Example prompts: Does money buy happiness?
+How does power corrupt?

+- Oral response or partner or small group discussion describing how details support a theme or main idea.
+Example text dependent questions to use: Which details support the key idea?
+Look for the: Who?
+What?
+When?
+Where?
+Why?
+How much?
+How many?
 How did the author develop the argument, explanation, or narrative?
 What role do the individual paragraphs, sentences, phrases, or words play?
 How does organization contribute to meaning?
-Why do authors begin and end when they do? - Objective summary of a text or portions of a text Example: Summary frames that summarize the main ideas and details in one sentence.
+Why do authors begin and end when they do? - Objective summary of a text or portions of a text Example One-Sentence Summary Frames: Summarize the main ideas and vital details in one sentence.

-Here are five different types of frames to use:

-Description: "A is a kind of that"

-▶ Sequence: " begins with continues with and ends with"

-▶ Compare and contrast: " and are similar, because they

-both; but are different because while

-▶ Cause and effect: " happens, because"

-▶ Problem and solution: " wanted but and so"
+Here are five different types of frames to use: Description: "A is a kind of that" ▶ Sequence: " begins with continues with and ends with" ▶ Compare-Contrast: " and are similar because they both but they are different because while" Cause-Effect: " happens because" ▶ Problem-Solution: " wanted but and so "